ivcoder/webpack/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 npm i webpack-dev-server --save-dev
 ```

 As before, this command will generate a command below the `npm bin` directory.
 You could try running *webpack-dev-server* from there.
+Вот так: ```node_modules/.bin/webpack-dev-server --inline```
 The quickest way to enable automatic browser refresh for our project is to run `webpack-dev-server --inline`. `--inline`, runs the server in so called *inline* mode that writes the webpack-dev-server client to the resulting code.

 ### Attaching *webpack-dev-server* to the Project